 City Water Tunnel #1 was completed in January of 1917 and begins at the southerly end of the Hill View Reservoir in Yonkers and follows the highest ground through The Bronx and Manhattan and crosses the Harlem River just south of High Bridge in the Inwood Marble formation.
-It traverses through the Manhattan Schist in Manhattan, southward beneath Central Park and continues into the lower east side passing, at the foot of Clinton Street, through tectonically thinned units of the Inwood Marble, Fordham Gneisss, and Brooklyn Injection Gneiss (and probably the Hartland formation).
+It traverses through the Manhattan Schist in Manhattan, southward beneath Central Park and continues into the lower east side passing, at the foot of Clinton Street, through tectonically thinned units of the Inwood Marble, Fordham Gneiss, the Brooklyn Injection Gneiss, and probably the Walloomsac and Hartland formations.
 It crosses beneath the East River in the injection gneiss to Bridge Street in Brooklyn and terminates at Third Avenue and Schermerhorn Street.
 A branch tunnel beneath Flatbush Avenue further distributes the system under Lafayette Street to a terminal shaft at Fort Greene Park.
-Covered in most places by at least 150 feet of sound rock through its course in the city, the tunnel varies from 200 to 300 feet deep (from -50 to -200 feet below sea level).
-City Water Tunnel #1 carries water under pressure for its total length and supplies about 500-600 mgd.
+Covered in most places by at least 150 feet of sound rock through its course in the city, the tunnel varies from 200' to 300' deep (from -50' to -200' below sea level).
+City Water Tunnel #1 carries water under pressure for its total length and supplies about 500-600 mgd although it is long overdue for repairs.